Theta90/RTV-ModBuilder/README.md

 - **`options`** — Additional builder options:
   - `includeVersionInName` — Whether to append the version number to the output mod's name.
+  - `callbacks` — An object of callback functions[] that can be used to hook into the build process.
+    - `onBuildStart` — Each of these are called when the build starts.
+    - `onBuildEnd` — Each of these are called when the build finishes successfully.
+    - `onBuildError` — Each of these are called if an error occurs during the build.
   - `verbose` — Whether to enable verbose logging during the build.

 ## Minimal Example